facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 </p>
 </div>

-At first, I left the app running on a terminal tab on my laptop, and I used it while I worked on it.
-Once I noticed interesting content showing up in the feed, I set up a Raspberry Pi server in my local network, to have a non-development instance running all the time.
+At first, I left the app running on a terminal tab on my laptop and used it while I worked on it.
+Once I noticed that I liked what was showing up in the feed, I set up a Raspberry Pi server in my local network to have the app available all the time.
 This, in turn, encouraged me to improve the mobile rendering of the interface, so I could access it from my phone.

 [TODO mobile screenshot]

-I eventually reached a point where I *missed* having the app available when I was out, so I decided to deploy it to a VPS.
+I eventually reached a point where I *missed* using the app when I was out, so I decided to deploy it to a VPS.
 This forced me to finally add the authentication and multi-user support I'd been postponing and allowed me to give access to a few friends for beta testing.
 (The VPS setup also encouraged me to buy a domain and set up this website, getting me closer to the IndieWeb ideal that inspired me in the first place).

 ## Conclusion